There is a lot of debate surrounding selecting the right blog niche these days…

 I doubt this will even your first post reading about selecting the perfect blog niche…

 If you’re new to the website, let me just tell you a little bit about us, how we got started, and why this is going to help you A LOT when selecting the perfect blog topic.

-My name is Lauren, and my business partner, Alex, and I started our first blog in the health and fitness niche.
+My name is Lauren, and my business partner, Alex, and I started our first website in the health and fitness niche.
 Alex had been a certified personal trainer for years, and I was previously a pretty hardcore vegan for a couple of years.

 Our first blog wasn’t an immediate success.
 In fact, it failed quite spectacularly.

 But we came back swinging, and our second blog, Avocadu, was a home run!